uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/engines-basic-random-number-generators.rst

    description of these functions can be found in the :ref:`onemkl_rng_service_routines` section.

-   In addition, MT2203 pseudorandom number generator is a set of 6024 generators designed to create up to 6024 independent random sequences, which might be used in parallel Monte Carlo simulations.
+   In addition, the MT2203 pseudorandom number generator is a set of 6024 generators designed to create up to 6024 independent random sequences, which might be used in parallel Monte Carlo simulations.
    Another generator that has the same feature is Wichmann-Hill.
 It